ING Group: International expansion and major acquisitions

 Expanding its retail banking business overseas, ING used the direct banking business model it had developed with NMB Postbank to launch direct banking in other countries.
-The first of these was set up in Canada in 1997, and was soon followed in several other countries including the US, UK, Germany, Spain, Italy, France and Australia.
+The first of these was set up in Canada in 1997 as ING Bank of Canada, and was soon followed in several other countries including the US, UK, Germany, Spain, Italy, France and Australia.
+In July 2007, ING paid $1.3 billion for the Latin American pensions business of Banco Santander, becoming the region's second-largest behind BBVA and increasing Latin American funds under management to €35.5 billion.